 UCI Paul Merage School of Business Auditorium, 4293 Pereira Dr, Irvine, CA 92697

 Through riveting and moving personal recollections of both Palestinians and Israelis, 1948: Creation & Catastrophe reveals the shocking events of the most pivotal year in the most controversial conflict in the world.
-Join us for an important film screening and panel discussion featuring the film’s director and producer.
+Join us for a film screening and panel discussion featuring the film’s director and producer.

 6:15 p.m.
 Film Screening